TypeStrong/ts-loader/README.md

 If you want to speed up compilation significantly you can set this flag.
 However, many of the benefits you get from static type checking between different dependencies in your application will be lost.
+You should also set the `isolatedModules` TypeScript option if you plan to ever make use of this.

 ##### silent *(boolean) (default=false)*